 Facts about the Post-9/11 GI Bill ®

 Mercy College’s designation as a Yellow Ribbon school combined with Post-9/11 GI Bill ® benefits virtually eliminates any education costs throughout a student’s college career.
 In addition, the Post-9/11 GI Bill ® provides up to $9,000 toward living expenses every semester to eligible Mercy College students.
 Transitioning from military service to academic life has never been easier thanks to Mercy College and the GI Bill ®.The education benefit of the Post-9/11 GI Bill ® can now be used for undergraduate, graduate, and doctoral degrees.

 - There are increased benefit limits, including a housing cost allowance that is paid directly to the veteran.

 - The tuition benefit is paid directly to Mercy College.
 One hundred percent-eligible veterans will have no out-of-pocket tuition costs.

 - In certain cases, veteran GI Bill ® benefits can be transferred to an immediate family member.

-A Chapter 33 or Chapter 31 veteran student is eligible to commence his/her education upon admittance to the College as of the first day of the respective term.
-A veteran student will not be prohibited from enrollment for lack of submission of his/her Certificate of Eligibility (COE) for Entitlement for Educational Assistance.
+A Chapter 33 or Chapter 31 veteran student is eligible to commence their education upon admittance to the College as of the first day of the respective term.
+A veteran student will not be prohibited from enrollment for lack of submission of their Certificate of Eligibility (COE) for Entitlement for Educational Assistance.
 To prevent any late payment fees, the COE must be submitted on or before the first day of the term.
 A covered veteran student will not be penalized due to delayed disbursements from the Department of Veteran Affairs.